 - Finger Extensors

 Jessica incurred a traumatic brain injury (TBI) at the age of 4.
-The TBI partially paralyzed the left arm leaving her with muscle atrophy, severe muscle spasms and joint stiffness.
-The arm was not very functional due to the flexed position of the arm, which was mostly held at 90° of elbow flexion.
+The TBI partially paralyzed the left arm, leaving her with muscle atrophy, severe muscle spasms, and joint stiffness.
+The arm was not very functional due to its flexed position; it was mostly held at 90° of elbow flexion.
 The BioSleeve she wears was designed to treat the effects of her neurological condition.
-The sleeve targeted the deltoid, triceps, and finger extensors.

 Jessica wears the Upper Extremity BioSleeve 12 hours a day, 5 days a week.
 She was fit with the BioSleeve 30 years after her TBI.